Indirect election: United States

 The President of the United States is elected indirectly.
 In a US presidential election, eligible members of the public vote for the electors of an Electoral College, who have previously pledged publicly to support a particular presidential candidate.
 When the Electoral College sits, soon after the election, it formally elects the candidate that has won a majority of the members of the Electoral College.
 Members of the federal cabinet, including the vice president, are in practice nominated by the president, and are thus elected indirectly.
 The Electoral College is a controversial issue in U.S. politics, especially following presidential elections when voting is polarized geographically in such a way that the electoral college elects a candidate who did not win an absolute majority of the popular vote.
 The National Popular Vote Interstate Compact, if enacted, would effectively replace the indirect election via the Electoral College with a de facto plurality-based direct election.

 China

-The Constitution of the People's Republic of China specifies a system of indirect democracy.
+The Constitution of China specifies a system of indirect democracy.
 The National People's Congress elects the president, also known as the state chairman, who serves as state representative.
-The power of the presidency is largely ceremonial and has no real power in China's political system, the vast majority of power stems from the president's position as General Secretary of the Chinese Communist Party and commander-in-chief of the military.
+The National People's Congress of China is elected by lower levels of the system of people's congress.

 European Union

 The president of the European Commission is nominated by the European Council and confirmed or denied by the directly elected European Parliament (see Elections to the European Parliament).
+The European Council contains both directly elected and indirectly elected heads of state or government of member states.

 Parliamentary systems

-Republics with parliamentary systems usually elect their head of state indirectly (e.g. Germany, Italy, Estonia, Latvia, Malta, Hungary, India, Israel, Bangladesh).
-Several parliamentary republics, such as Ireland, Austria, Croatia, Bulgaria and the Czech Republic, operate using a semi-presidential system with a directly elected president distinct from the prime minister.
+Republics with parliamentary systems often elect their head of state indirectly (e.g. Germany, Italy, India, Israel).
+Several parliamentary republics, such as Ireland, Austria, Croatia, Bulgaria and the Czech Republic, have directly elected president distinct from the prime minister, without operating as semi-presidential in practice.